herrevilkitten/quip-getting-started-vue/README.md

 ## Modify root.jsx

-In initializationCallback, in root.js, we first create a div and then use that as the container instead of the `rootNode`.
+In `initializationCallback`, in `root.jsx`, we first create a div and then use that as the container instead of the `rootNode`.
 This is because Vue replaces the element it is attached to, instead of being placed inside of it.
-In the case of a live app, this was removing an element that Quip uses to detect the live app.
+In the case of a live app, this removes the original `rootNode`, which is an element that Quip uses to detect the live app.

 The entire file looks like this:
 ```